DimitrieStoica/anotherstoic.github.io/ec2.md

 ## Instance purchasing options ##
 - on-demand instances: used for short, irregular workloads
 - reserved instances: purchase an instance type for a set period of time in return for a reduced cost compared to on-demand

+> with reserved instances you can change the instance type within the same instance family and you can change the AZ

 - spot instances: bid for unused EC2 compute resources
 - dedicated instances
 - dedicated hosts: similar to dedicated instances, however, they offer additional visibility and control over how instances are placed on the physical host